sougatoroy3/PizzInfo/README.md

 ### Downloading all the playgrounds

-Unless otherwise indicated, all playgrounds are compatible with Swift 3 and later.
+Unless otherwise indicated, all playgrounds are compatible with Swift 3 and later versions of Playgrounds app.
-Swift 3+ Playground
 Initially developed in Swift 5.5

 # Steps to Run